 We saw what he looked like upon his return to the wizarding world 10 years and (presumably) three additional Horcruxes later.

-Even if, as I suspect, there may have been a brief incremental stage between the wax image and the mask that came out of the cauldron which appeared in the year before his first defeat (since I am now inclined to believe that the Diary was actually the 5th Horcrux, created around 1980–81).
+Even though, as I suspect, there may have been a brief incremental stage (or the beginnings of a brief incremental stage, we have no way of knowing how long such a physical change takes to establish itself) between the wax image and the mask that came out of the cauldron which appeared in the year before his first defeat (since I am now inclined to believe that the Diary was actually the 5th Horcrux, created around 1980–81).

 • • • •